 With her permission and assistance, this website continues her work.

-If you are a male with the surname of Wren, Wrenn, Ren, Renn, etc., please consider joining the Wren Kin DNA Surname Project.
+If you bear the surname of Wren, Wrenn, Ren, Renn, etc. please consider joining the Wren DNA Surname Project at FamilyTreeDNA.

-While Sir Christopher Wren has no documented living descendants, there are descendants of his ancestors who carry on the Wren surname.
-Wouldn’t it be wonderful if we could compare DNA?
+Unfortunately, Sir Christopher Wren has no documented living descendants, but we might be able to compare DNA with descendants of his uncles, because they would carry the same Y-chromosome.
 Let’s use science to settle this question once and for all.
 Please consider joining the Wren Kin DNA Surname Project.

 Contribute to Wren Kin!

 Wren Family Association members are encouraged to share information such as family group sheets, pedigree charts, and vital statistics.
 Together we can unravel our family puzzles!

 If you have a Wren family group sheet, copies of wills, deeds, Bible pages, vital records, photographs, etc., please consider sharing them with us.
 Our goal is to make such documents freely available to other Wren/Wrenn/Ren/Renn researchers.
 You might have the document that breaks down someone else’s brick wall!

 All documents shared with us will be cited as being “from the collection of [your name] in [your town],” unless you would prefer to remain anonymous online.
 We don’t need the original.
 Just a scan, photocopy or clear digital photograph (with provenance–this is a must!) will be sufficient and will contribute to a wonderful cause: the preservation of Wren family history!